chocolatey/choco-wiki/ChocolateyFAQs.md

 <a id="markdown-how-do-i-create-packages" name="how-do-i-create-packages"></a>
 ### How do I create packages?
 Try running `choco new test` from a command shell and inspect the output.
 You will find quite a bit of helpful information and just in time documentation in there.

+<a id="markdown-im-created-packages-with-the-software-contained-in-the-package" name="im-created-packages-with-the-software-contained-in-the-package"></a>
+### I'm created packages with the software contained in the package.
+Great!
+This is the most reliable use of Chocolatey, to embed the binaries directly in the package.
+See the next question for more details.

-<a id="markdown-im-creating-offline-packages-what-do-i-need" name="im-creating-offline-packages-what-do-i-need"></a>
+<a id="markdown-im-creating-internal-or-offline-packages-what-do-i-need" name="im-creating-internal-or-offline-packages-what-do-i-need"></a>
-### I'm creating offline packages, what do I need?
+### I'm creating internal or offline packages, what do I need?
 Well, if you are not creating packages for the community package repository, you have different rules that apply.
 Embed as much as possible into the package (as long as it is under 500MB you should see no issues).
 We typically recommend 500MB as the threshhold for organizations for the following reasons:

 * a nupkg file size takes up some space